 Interested in learning how to program in Scratch right away?
 Here are some great zero experience-needed activities to help you check out a bit of what Scratch can do!

-Holiday Scratch Activities
+Scratch Tutorials and Activities

 Best Scratch Games